 Niestat said that staying hungry and hustling was the key to success.

-He said as long as you stayed hungry (figuratively) and chased your dream with a relentless passion, you were a success.
+He said as long as you stayed hungry (hopefully not literally) and chased your dream with a relentless passion, you were a success.

 “The beauty of hustle and work is that it will never let you down.
 The guaranteed recipe of success is to dedicate your life to something,” said Niestat.